LeashQuiche/Data-Analysis-Project/README.md

 ## K Nearest Neighbor Classifier Script Description

-*Try to figure out how to do this before looking at instructions.*
+*Try to figure out how to do this before looking at function descriptions.*

 1. Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 2. Create n number of random test cases.